MileHacker Logo

 • Basic Spanish phrases are greatly appreciated by locals.

 • Compliments about Honduras, like "¡Qué bonito es Honduras!"
-(How beautiful Honduras is!), have a positive impression.
+(How beautiful Honduras is!), create a positive impression.

 Cultural Customs